Elitzur–Vaidman bomb tester: Results

 If the result is 2, the experiment is repeated.
 If the photon continues to be observed at C and the bomb does not explode, it can eventually be concluded that the bomb is a dud.

 With this process 25% of live bombs can be identified without being detonated, 50% will be detonated and 25% remain uncertain.
 By repeating the process with the uncertain ones, the ratio of identified non-detonated live bombs approaches 33% of the initial population of bombs.
 See § Experiments below for a modified experiment that can identify the live bombs with a yield rate approaching 100%.

 Improving probabilities via repetition

-The probability of exploding the bomb can be made arbitrarily small by repeating the interaction several times.
+The probability of exploding the bomb can be made arbitrarily small by repeating the interaction several times, which is closely related to how Grover's algorithm works.
 It can be modelled in a convenient way with the quantum circuit model.
 Assume that a box which potentially contains a bomb is defined to operate on a single probe qubit in the following way: